Kartik-Aswar/PDF-RAG-Using-CrewAI/README.md

 Before running the application, ensure you have:

 1. **API Keys**:
-   - FireCrawl API or SEPER API key for web search capabilities
+   - SEPER API key for web search capabilities
-   - LLM API key (if required for your chosen model)
+   - LLM API key

 2. **Python Environment**:
    - Python 3.11 or later